ShriramKhandbahale/xtrack/README.md

 timestamped, with usernames and notes.
 Handy for reimbursements, record-keeping, or settling with people outside the server.

 DM xtrack directly and use `$download` to get a spreadsheet of all your personal expenses across every channel.

 ---

+## Personal Expense Tracking

+xtrack also handles direct messages (DMs) for personal expense tracking — same commands

 ## Why xtrack?